lohiermichael/web-developement-bootcamp/section_28:yelcamp:basics/readme.md

 6. Create the campground page
 7. Make an anchor tag from the landing page to the campgrounds page
 8. Create a sample of 3 campgrounds and display them in the campgrounds page

+# 2. YelpCamp Layout

+* Create our header and footer partials
+* Add in Bootstrap

+## Steps

+1. mkdir views/partials
+2. touch views/partials/header.ejs
+3. touch views/partials/footer.ejs
+4. Complete these files and include them to the ejs files
+5. Include Bootstrap with a CDN link